EFForg/https-everywhere/.github/pull_request_template.md

-***Delete section if irrelevant***

-### List related PRs if any

-- pr link

-### List related issues if any

-- issue link

-***May delete note after reading***

-### Note to contributor:
-Thank you for contributing!
-If this is a new ruleset and your first time contributing, congratulations!
-There will be some tests ran through our continuous integration in Travis.
-For example, checking for duplicate hosts, problematic hosts, etc. in the ruleset file.
-You will see this testing begin when you open this pull request.
+Fixes #(issue)

+## Type of change

+Please delete options that are not relevant.

+- [ ] Bug fix (non-breaking change which fixes an issue)
+- [ ] New feature (non-breaking change which adds functionality)
+- [ ] Refactoring existing code
+- [ ] New Ruleset (fix or feature that would cause existing functionality to not work as expected)
+- [ ] Existing Ruleset

+## For Rulesets: Testing

+- [ ] Ran `./test.sh` to test coverage for ruleset
+- [ ] Ran `python3.6 test/rules/src/https_everywhere_checker/check_rules.py  test/rules/http.checker.config src/chrome/content/rules/<new-ruleset.xml>` to check for errors in domains

+## Existing Contributors
-If this is not your first time and you have open PRs that have not been closed or merged, please revisit them by searching: `https://github.com/EFForg/https-everywhere/issues?q=is%3Aopen+assignee%3A[yourusernamehere]`.
-If there is something not being addressed by other maintainers or a project lead, link them to the PR with your question.
-Thank you for your patience.
+If you have open PRs that have not been closed or merged, please revisit them by searching: `https://github.com/EFForg/https-everywhere/issues?q=is%3Aopen+assignee%3A[yourusernamehere]`.

-More helpful filters in Pull Request search:
-- Changes requested:
-`is:pr is:open type:pr review:changes_requested author:[your username]`
-- Updated from specific date:
-`is:pr updated:>yyyy-mm-dd`
-- Merged PRs:
- `is:pr is:merged author:[your username]`
-- Approved PRs:
-`is:pr review:approved author:[your username]`